msherif4/kodo/docs/source/using_kodo_in_your_application.rst

             For example many Linux distributions support installing Boost via the package manager.
-Alternatively Boost also provides its own version control repositories, if you wish, you may also use download Boost using those repositories.
+Alternatively Boost also provides its own version control repositories, if you wish, you may also download Boost using those repositories.

 5. Clone and download the extra Waf-tools: